 - Most TBI patients who persevere with therapy will regain significant function after 2 years.

 - The more rigorous your therapy program, the faster your recovery will be.

-- Doctors often try to prepare their patients for the worst-case scenario.
-This means they often overestimate how long recovery take and underestimate how many abilities you will recovery.
+- Doctors try to prepare their patients for the worst-case scenario.
+This means they usually overestimate how long recovery take and underestimate how many abilities you will recovery.